-When the contract includes a significant financing component, the contract balance includes interest accrued under the effective interest method (see Note 2.26).
+When the contract includes a significant financing component, the contract balance includes interest accrued under the effective interest method (see Note 2.25).

-2.12 Other Assets
+2.11 Other Assets

-Other assets mainly represent (i) computer software; (ii) prepaid rental for premises, transmission lines and electricity cables.
+Other assets mainly represent (i) computer software; (ii) prepaid usage fees for transmission lines and electricity cables.

 - (i) Acquired computer software licenses are capitalized on the basis of the costs incurred to acquire and bring to use the specific software.
-These costs are amortized over their estimated useful lives on a straight-line basis. - (ii) Long-term prepaid rental and usage fees for premises, transmission lines and electricity cables are amortized using a straight-line method over service period.
+These costs are amortized over their estimated useful lives on a straight-line basis. - (ii) Long-term prepaid usage fees for transmission lines and electricity cables are amortized using a straight-line method over service period.

-2.13 Financial Assets
+2.12 Financial Assets